dotnet/docfx/docs/index.md

 1. [Enable GitHub Pages](https://docs.github.com/en/pages/quickstart).
 2. Upload `_site` folder to GitHub Pages using GitHub actions.

-This example uses [`peaceiris/actions-gh-pages`](https://github.com/marketplace/actions/github-pages-action) to publish to the `gh-pages` branch:
+This is an example GitHub action file that publishes documents to the `gh-pages` branch:

 ```yaml
 # Your GitHub workflow file under .github/workflows/